 How Many Questions Are on the Math Section of the ACT vs. SAT Exam, and How Long Do I Have to Complete Them?

-The SAT has 58 questions to answer in 80 minutes, giving you 83 seconds per question.
+• The SAT has 44 questions to answer in 70 minutes, giving you one minute and 35 seconds per question (95 seconds).

 Test prep tips

-Most of the SAT math questions are multiple choice with four possible choices.
-There are also 13 grid-in answers with no multiple-choice options.
+• Most of the SAT math questions are multiple choice with four possible choices.

 What Types of Questions Are Asked on the Math Section of the ACT vs. SAT?